 With their industry experience, it is easier for them to offer you ideas and suggestions on what Study Episodes and Work Episodes you might include in your Knowledge Assessment report.

-Our engineers have been offering report writing services to New Zealand migrants for several years – and understand well what the IPENZ assessors look for in a particular report.
+Our engineers have been offering report writing services to skilled immigration New Zealand applicants for several years – and understand well what the IPENZ assessors look for in a particular report.
 They can incorporate various elements (of your specific domain) in the work episodes they craft for you exactly where they should be.

 Once an engineer prepares the KA02 report for you, it gets checked by another engineer from the same or closely-related domain to ensure that the technologies and other specialties mentioned in your work episodes are congruent with the ANZSCO occupation under which you are applying.